-On the first day of school, new students may come to band class and sit timidly, not making eye contact with others.
-If the teacher facilitates a drum circle, then by the end of class, everyone will be smiling, chatting and bubbling with excitement.
+On the first day of school, students may come to band class and sit timidly, not making eye contact.
+If the teacher facilitates a drum circle, then by the end of class, everyone will be smiling and bubbling with excitement.

 "A drum circle is a great way to connect people together in a way that's musical but not necessarily academic," says Matt Savage, percussion specialist at Cary (North Carolina) High School, founder and director of Rhythm Alive drum circle events and a Yamaha Artist. "[They're ideal] at the beginning of a new school year as a team-building event; before a concert to sharpen listening skills, rhythmic accuracy and ensemble playing; and after a concert or big event as a fun stress reliever and way to celebrate together."